radiospiel/envy-rb/README.md

 This secret must be shared amongst all parties that may need to read and/or edit an environment file.

-### Secret names

-`envy` supports *secret names* to help organizing secrets.
-This way users can setup different secrets for different target environments, thereby managing access to various secret settings.
-The secret name is reflected in the file name of the secret file.

-Note that *secret files* are stored in the directory denoted by `ENVY_SECRET_DIR`, which defaults to `~/.envy`.

-secret names are determined in this order:

-- the `--secret` command line argument;
-- any `envy_secret` setting in the environment fille;
-- the default secret name `"envy"`.

 ### Create a new environment file

 To create a new environment file use `envy [ --secret name ] --generate`